moveit/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 combine the information from several poses to eliminate the target pose in the base frame from the equation, as described in `this paper by Kostas Daniilidis <https://scholar.google.com/scholar?cluster=11338617350721919587>`_.

-Our dataset, then, comprises several pairs of poses: the end-effector's pose in the robot base frame paired with the calibration target's pose in the camera frame.
-Once five such pose pairs have been collected, the calibration can be calculated.
+Each sample in our calibration dataset, then, comprises a pair of poses: the end-effector's pose in the robot base frame paired with the calibration target's pose in the camera frame.
+Once five such samples have been collected, the calibration can be calculated.

 The "Calibrate" tab provides the tools to collect the dataset and calculate and export the calibration.
 At this point, it is also helpful to add an image panel to the RViz display to see the target detection in the camera view, which is